HALFpipe/HALFpipe/README.md

 1. As soon as all processing has been completed, you can run group statistics.
    This is usually very fast, so you can do this in an interactive session.
-Run `singularity run --no-home --cleanenv --bind /:/ext halfpipe_latest.sif --only-model-chunk` and then select `Run without modification` in the user interface.
+Run `singularity run --containall --bind /:/ext halfpipe_latest.sif --only-model-chunk` and then select `Run without modification` in the user interface.

 > A common issue with remote work via secure shell is that the connection may